DEFRA/ffc-helm-library/README.md

 #### Required values

-The following values need to be set in the parent chart's `values.yaml` in addition to the globally required values [listed above](#all-template-required-values):
+The following values need to be set in the parent chart's `values.yaml`:

 ```
 postgresService: